 Now, we will list down the ingredients we will use to make this naan.

-We need the whole wheat flour, Yogurt, Luke Warm Milk, Baking Powder, Baking Soda, Sugar, Salt, Ajwain, Garlic cloves, Butter, Oil, Water, Black Sesame seeds.
+We need the whole wheat flour, Yogurt, Luke Warm Milk, Baking Powder, Baking Soda, Sugar, Salt, Ajwain (carom seeds), Garlic cloves, Butter, Oil, Water, Black Sesame seeds.

 Now that we have the list of ingredients, note them quickly.

-If you see, all are all easily available in the general store.
+If you see, all ingredients are easily available in supermarkets or grocery stores.
 The flavor of every component gives an impact on the Garlic Naan making it tastier and tempting, be it ajwain, garlic or the Black Sesame seed.

 Difference between naan and roti or chapati